Small Business Branding

 Make sure that your social media profiles feature the same business name, logo, address, and phone number.
 Whoever manages these profiles should keep a consistent voice across audiences, though you shouldn’t post the exact same content on all social networks.
 Apps like Instagram rely upon visuals, while Twitter is still primarily thought of as a text-based communications tool.

 Your customers will praise your product or service if it surpasses their expectations.
-Communicate with them.
+And one way you can do that is by communicating with them.
 Whether it’s on Twitter, a review site, or a LinkedIn industry group, acknowledge the connection with the customer.
 Conversely, act quickly if you become aware of customer complaints.
 It shows that you care about their experience and are making moves to correct any problems.
 These interactions can do wonders for your brand’s reputation.

 Branding and Business Development